iov-one/docs/docs/weave/welcome.md

 ### In Progress

-You can keep an eye out on [IOV Blog](https://medium.com/iov-internet-of-values) to be informed on latest updates.
+Keep an eye out for our [IOV Blog](https://medium.com/iov-internet-of-values) to be informed about the latest updates.

 ## Basic Blockchain Terminology